 Every time the cache starts up, the Cache Startup Loader automatically loads data from the data source for the application to use beforehand.
 Therefore, before moving onto how the Cache Loader works, it’s important to understand some of its key properties:

-- NCache Execution Service: Manages the loading of data from the data source into the cache at startup.
+| NCache Execution Service | A dedicated service that manages the loading of data from the source into the cache at startup. | Isolates loading processes from the main cache service to ensure stability. |

 How to Implement Cache Startup Loader?